KillerStrike17/AI-Edge-OpenVinoToolkit/Loading_Pretrained_Models/README.md

 This Folder will consists on how to load pretrained model to your intel edge device and its FAQ section will clear some of your doubts.
-It will also consists code of how to load some pretrained models which i worked on.
+It will also consists code of how to load some pretrained models which I worked on.